-Currently storage within the NOTUR Metacenter is based on computational resources with local devices for temporary and permanent storage and for backup of data.
-In total, the NOTUR Metacenter has around 100 TB of disk for temporary and permanent storage.
-In addition, a storage system is being established for the Nordic Data Grid Facility (NDGF).
-Initially (2006), this center will have 75 TB of disk storage.
+Storage capacity within the NOTUR Metacenter is based on computational resources with local devices for temporary and permanent storage and for backup of data.
+In total, the NOTUR Metacenter has in excess of 600 TB of disk for temporary and permanent storage.
+In addition, a storage system has been established for the Nordic Data Grid Facility (NDGF).
+The Norwegian storage contribution to the center is approximately 350 TB of disk storage (March 2008).
 The need for large amounts of storage today appears to be concentrated to a few areas, in particular geophysics and high energy physics.
 In the future other areas (e.g. medical equipment) may also generate large needs for storage.